singhster7/singhster7/README.md

 <h3>

-Hello ther! , I am Sanil,
+Hello there! , I am Sanil,
  A Final Year Student at Kalinga Institute of Industrial Technology,Bhubaneshwar, India.
 </h3>
 <strong>